Double-Dot-Interactive/bevy_animations/README.md

 # bevy_animations is a Lightweight 2d animations engine built for Bevy

-## What bevy_animations accomplished
+## What bevy_animations accomplishes
 1. using bevy_animations is easy and the animation configurations are simple

-2. bevy_animation is fast enough to handle all of the entities you want animated
+2. bevy_animations is fast enough to handle all of the entities you want animated

 ### Add bevy_animations to your Bevy App
 ```rust